Shellyhan/jQuery-Gallery/README.md

-**CMPT 470 Group 9 Tech Evaluation Demo**
+**jQuery Gallery Demo**

 This is a wallpaper gallery demo made with jQuery and jQuery UI.
 It demonstrates the major features of DOM manipulation, event handling, ajax, effects and animations, themes, and default and custom widgets.

-**Getting Started**

-The project is configured by vagrant with the help of Chef and VirtualBox.
-After prerequisites are met, simply run "vagrant up" then access http://localhost:8080/ from the browser to display the demo site.
+NOTE: This is a course project.

 **Prerequisites**

 - Vagrant can be acquired from: https://www.vagrantup.com/
 - VirtualBox can be acquired from: https://www.virtualbox.org/

+1. Install VirtualBox.
+You can do this in Windows, OSX, or Linux.
+In Ubuntu, this can by done by installing the package virtualbox (or virtualbox-qt if you want the GUI tools too).

+2. Install Vagrant.
+In Ubuntu, install the vagrant package.

+**Getting Started**

+The project is configured by vagrant with the help of Chef and VirtualBox.

+After prerequisites are met, simply run:

+1. Download this repo
+2. `vagrant up`
+3. http://localhost:8080 to see the page on browser

 **Contributors**

-Lily Doo  - ldoo@sfu.ca
-Melissa Wang - mmw11@sfu.ca
+Lily Doo - Melissa Wang - Shelly (Xue) Han - Wei Wang
-Wei Wang - wwa53@sfu.ca
-Xue Han - hanxueh@sfu.ca